-The IPO success of Beyond Meat (NASDAQ:BYND) has me revisiting the world of plant-based foods and exploring how investors can take advantage of the move to meatless alternatives.
+The IPO success of Beyond Meat (NASDAQ:BYND) has me revisiting the world of plant-based foods and vegan stocks to explore how investors might take advantage of the move to meatless alternatives.

-While many companies have focused on vegetarian and vegan markets in the past, it’s clear that most food companies are now going after the “flexitarian” consumer: the person who still eats meat, but is opting for meatless alternatives regularly.
+While many companies have focused on vegetarian and vegan markets in the past, it’s clear that most food companies are now going after the “flexitarian” consumer: people who still eat meat, but regularly opt for meatless alternatives.

-Regardless of what you want to call it, these seven companies are taking advantage of the move to meatless alternatives.
-And some of these stocks to buy might even make you a lot of money in the long run.
+Regardless of what you want to call it, these seven companies are taking advantage of the move to meatless alternatives, with serious potential to make a lot of money in the long run:

 Beyond Meat (BYND)

-By now, the Beyond Meat story is known by most investors, so I’ll keep the IPO details to a minimum.
+By now, Beyond Meat is a recognizable name for most investors, so I’ll keep the IPO details brief.

-The California plant-based food company went public on May 1 at $25 a share, selling 9.6 million of its stock for net proceeds of $219 million, not including the underwriters’ over-allotment.
-The company’s shareholders didn’t sell any of their shares in the IPO.
+The plant-based food company went public on May 1, 2019, at $25 a share, selling 11.1 million units of its stock for net proceeds of $252 million, including the underwriters’ over-allotment.
+Three months later on Aug.
+2, 2019, insiders sold 3.3 million shares at $160 per share.
+The company sold 250,000 shares to the public, raising $36.8 million in net proceeds.

-The company wisely waived the 180-day lock-up period for its main investors so that they can cash out a portion of their shares while they’re up almost six-fold.
+The company wisely waived the 180-day lock-up period for its main investors so that they could cash out a portion of their shares while they were up almost six-fold.

 Tyson Foods (TSN)

-It will compete with Beyond Meat.
-However, while its chicken nugget product will be meatless, its burger will contain Angus beef as well as pea protein isolate.
+It competes with Beyond Meat.
+However, while its chicken nugget product is meatless, its burger contains Angus beef as well as pea protein isolate.

-When most people think of Kellogg (NYSE:K), the first thing that likely comes to mind is cereal: Special K, Frosted Flakes, Mini-Wheats, etc. However, it has owned a vegetarian food brand called MorningStar Farms since acquiring the business in 1999.
+When most people think of Kellogg, the first thing that comes to mind is likely cereal: Special K, Frosted Flakes, Mini-Wheats, etc. However, it has owned a vegetarian food brand called MorningStar Farms since acquiring the business in 1999.

-The company sells over 90 million pounds of faux meat (burgers, chicken, sausage, etc.) every year, with a third from fake burgers and the remaining two-thirds from its other products.
-Estimates suggest that MorningStar generates $450 million in annual revenue, about double the amount Beyond Meat sells in a year.
+The company sells over 90 million pounds of faux meat a year, with about one-third of that volume in fake burgers and the remaining two-thirds from other products such as chicken and sausage alternatives.
+Estimates suggest that MorningStar generates $450 million in annual revenue, about 1.3 times the $355 million Beyond Meat has sold over the trailing 12 months.

-Beyond Meat is valued at 64 times sales.
-If MorningStar Farms were given the same valuation, it would be worth $29 billion to Kellogg, about 50% more than the company’s current market cap.
+Beyond Meat is valued at 22 times sales.
+If MorningStar Farms were given the same valuation, it would be worth $10 billion to Kellogg, about 41% of the company’s current market cap.

-It is clear that Kellogg is aware of MorningStar Farm’s potential.
-The big question is whether its management is smart enough to take advantage of the popularity of meatless products.
+And it’s clear that Kellogg is aware of MorningStar Farm’s potential.
+The big question is whether management is smart enough to take advantage of the popularity of meatless products.

 Con Agra (CAG)